 Once we begin and establish a beachhead by questioning and then building better emotional responses, we can then begin to retrain our inner thoughts and dialogues.

 Now about those emotional responses.
-It is not reasonable or realistic - or even desirable - to expect us not to have emotions.
+It is not reasonable or realistic - or even desirable - to expect us not to at times go through powerful negative emotions emotional experiences.
 Negative emotions like anger are a natural part of us, a natural reaction to what we feel is unjust (speaking very generally).
 We're not going to stop feeling it or having it triggered and while learning to stop beating ourselves up and learning better internal language are critical, what we also need to learn is how to better channel negative emotions when we do feel them.
 This is a whole different conversation for a different post but another strategy is learning ways to channel powerful emotions - AKA our "passions" - into something more positive and constructive.
 People sometimes ask me how I can take on such a big project as everything that goes into this blog and put so much into it.
 That's the answer - I took all the powerful feelings I had about all the wrongs and injustice I found in the world of mental illness plus the enormous empathetic pain I felt for everyone and I channeled it (and continue to) into all the research, writing and work I do.